The fine art of licensing

 A hit as a film, a flop as a game?
 An insider’s view from Ute Strauss

-by Sibylle Dorndorf
+By Sibylle Dorndorf

 It‘s not just at Christmas that they make the cash register ring.
 What are they?
 Licensed articles.
 As reliable sources of revenue, they’re in demand all year round, not only among kids but also among so-called “kidsters” or “kidults”.
 In the USA alone, the world’s largest toy market, this target group accounts for 25 per cent of total annual sales.
 The trend is rising and the number of unreported cases is likewise high.
 How many purchasing decisions are made by one’s inner child also depends to a large extent on the “licence to play”.
 When it comes to toys, collectibles or merch, a growing number of adults are embracing their inner child.
 More than half of the total sales of Star Wars products are accounted for by consumers aged 12 and up – and Pokémon is catching on with older fans, too.